 Trading closed in the green zone on Friday.
 Financial brands such as Goldman Sachs and JPMorgan Chase led the way up.
 Stocks stepped up on a lift in crude oil.
 West Texas Intermediate crude added 12.32% today to settle at $29.44 a barrel.
 Energy shares such as Chevron, Royal Dutch Shell and Total moved higher on the news.

-In today’s Marietta Daily Journal, Bil Lako, CFP®, explores accessing retirement funds through substantially equal periodic payments.
+In today’s Marietta Daily Journal, Bil Lako, CFP®, explains how to save for retirement if an employer plan is not available.
 Read the Article

 Large employers who offer insurance coverage to employees also have additional tax forms to file.
 Read all about it in this week’s Business Tip.